 All-in-all, the project turned out well, and the lights looked beautiful.
 I had two post lights at the end of the driveway by the road.
 Then more lights at a couple of intervals up to the concrete portion of the driveway.
 I did have to buy two more fixtures to put alongside my new driveway turnaround.

 The lighting fixture has a candle type bulb that you can see.
-Underneath the canopy is another 4W LED (35W Halogen Replacement) bulb for down-lighting.
+Underneath the canopy is another 4W LED light (35W Halogen Replacement) bulb for down-lighting.

 Volt Lighting offers timer and photocell options to use with their low-voltage transformers.
 However, once these options are installed and configured, you have no way to change the settings other than to go out in the yard.